dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Description

 #### Multi-line
-As visible in the testplan from the codefragment, has YAML multiple ways to describe multi-line strings.
+As visible in the testplan from the codefragment, YAML has multiple ways to describe multi-line strings.
 A first is the classic escape-string and a second notation uses ‘|’.
-The class escape-string gives the most control about whitespace to the user.
+The class escape-string gives the most control over whitespace.

 ::: tip Hint
-More information about multi-line in paragraph [Known traps](#known-traps).
+More information about multi-line in section [Known traps](#known-traps).
 :::

 #### Multi-tab
 As visible in the example, can you also use multiple tabs.

-## Commandline-arguments, standarderror and exit code
+## Command line arguments, standard error and exit code
-Now, we will add commandline-arguments, standarderror and exit code to the testplan.
+Now, we will add command line arguments, standarderror and exit code to the testplan.
-Hereby we will look for a fictive exercises for a simple calculator with integers.
+As example, we'll use a fictional exercise where the goal is a simple calculator with integers.

 ```yaml
 - tab: "Sum"